bpietrancosta/Module-16_assignment/README.md

 ## T-Tests on Suspension Coils:
 Lot 1 and 2 are fairly representative of the general population.
 Lot 3 is statistically different from the population.
-It's mean is less by about 4 PSI, it's variance is far greater than other lots.
+It's mean is less by about 4 PSI and it's variance is far greater than other lots.

 ## Study Design: MechaCar vs Competition: